Feature release: Real User Monitoring session inside Raygun Crash ReportingPosted Oct 21, 2016 | 3 min. (458 words)

 Using the timeline feature shown below, you can see a detailed breakdown of how the end user arrived at the error.
 This is a compressed view centered around the exception that has occurred.

-To expose the full stack trace, simply click the ‘View Session in Pulse’ button above the session trace:
+To expose the full stack trace, simply click the ‘View Session’ button above the session trace:

 For finding edge cases, the timeline feature is particularly important.
 In a usual QA process, discovering how an end user arrived at an error is difficult, as not everyone accurately remembers which actions they took prior to the encountering an error.
 The timeline feature gives an accurate representation of the true path an end user took so you can replicate the error with confidence and fix it much faster.